pingcap/talent-plan/rust/lesson-plan.md

 - The QQ Rust group ([QR code][qq]).
 For Chinese students, this is one of the major Rust communities in China.
 This is a great place to hang out generally, and for those unconfident in their English skills, a great place to ask for help.
+There are also WeChat groups, bit with their low population caps and invite requirements are more difficult to deal with here.

-- The WeChat Rust group #2 ([QR code][wechat]).
-Again this is mostly for the Chinese audience.
-With WeChat's group limits there are multiple Rust groups.
+- The QQ Rust group #2 ([QR code][qq2]).
+Like the above.
-  This is the most recent.
-It is though relatively unpopulated, so you are more likely to get help in the QQ group.
-Do join this one though to get in before it spills over into a third group.

 These resources may also be helpful: